defenseunicorns/leapfrogai/adr/0003-database.md

 ## Context

 LeapfrogAI began with a need for a basic vector store.
-As LeapfrogAI expands into providing a production ready front end the demands of the database expand to include authentication, user data, and additional data types for Retrieval Augmented Generation.
+As LeapfrogAI expands into providing a production ready front end the demands of the database expand to include authentication, user data, object storage, and additional data types for Retrieval Augmented Generation.
 This ADR proposes ***Supabase*** as a single database solution for all current LeapfrogAI needs.

 ## Decision